Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Methodology

-We found only a limited number of studies providing quantitative data.
+We found a limited number (n=6) of studies that provided quantitative data.
 Therefore, we opted for a qualitative approach to synthesis, combining elements of content and thematic analysis.
-Content analysis consists of the categorisation and classification of data according to its objective meaning and measurable attributes.
-In contrast, thematic analysis represents a more subjective approach, with an emphasis on the interpretation and context of the data, making it a more subjective and nuanced approach~\cite{Braun2008, ContentThematic}.
-Qualitative analysis identifies patterns in two ways: inductively (bottom-up) or deductively (top-down).
-With the deductive method, data are coded according to a predefined set of themes/codes to answer already established research questions.
-Conversely, with an inductive approach, research questions and themes emerge during the coding process.
-The deductive method provides in-depth knowledge of existing themes, whilst the inductive offers breadth by allowing themes to emerge during data analysis.
-Here, we applied a mixture of inductive and deductive methodologies, referred to by \citeauthor{Braun2008} as theoretical thematic analysis~\cite{Braun2008}.
-To do so, a predefined set of themes was derived through an initial literature search.
-During the data extraction process, existing codes evolved from arising patterns and new codes were added in an iterative style until theoretical saturation was reached (i.e., no new themes emerged).
-The first author conducted the data extraction, which was subsequently reviewed and discussed by all authors.
-This led to a well-defined code book with clear agreed definitions.
-We do not report inter-rater agreement scores, as they are inappropriate in thematic analysis~\cite{clarkebraun2021}.
+Content analysis consists of categorising and classifying data according to its objective meaning and measurable attributes.
+In contrast, thematic analysis represents a more interpretive approach that emphasises the context of the data, making it a more nuanced approach~\cite{Braun2008, ContentThematic}.
+Qualitative analysis of this type identifies patterns in two ways: inductively (bottom-up) or deductively (top-down).
+The deductive method codes the data according to a predefined set of themes/codes to answer already-established research questions.
+In contrast, with an inductive approach, research questions and themes emerge during the coding process.
+The deductive method provides in-depth knowledge of existing themes, whilst the inductive method offers breadth by allowing themes to emerge during data analysis.
+Here, we applied a mixture of inductive and deductive methodologies, referred to by Braun and Clarke as theoretical thematic analysis~\cite{Braun2008}.
+To do so, we performed an initial literature search to inform the development of a predefined set of themes.
+During the data extraction process, existing codes evolved from arising patterns, and new codes were added in an iterative style until theoretical saturation was reached (i.e., no new themes emerged).
+At the end of each week, authors reviewed recently emerged codes against existing ones and merged them when applicable.